dandavison/graphql-java-page/documentation/data-fetching.md

 }
 ```

-The sub fields here of the ``products`` field represent the selection set of that field.
-It can be useful to know what sub selection has been asked for
+The subfields here of the ``products`` field represent the selection set of that field.
+It can be useful to know what subselection has been asked for
 so the data fetcher can optimise the data access queries.
-For example an SQL backed system may be able to use the field sub selection to
+For example an SQL-backed system may be able to use the field subselection to
 only retrieve the columns that have been asked for.

-In the example above we have asked for ``sellingLocations`` information and hence we may be able to make an more efficient data access query where
+In the example above we have asked for ``sellingLocations`` information and hence we may be able to make a more efficient data access query, where
 we ask for product information and selling location information at the same time.